anhoej/pbcharts/README.md

 - exclude individual data points from calculations;
 - facet plots (small multiples) on one or more categorical variables.

-pbcharts is in early develpment.
+pbcharts is in early development.
 Please report any issues at
 <https://github.com/anhoej/pbcharts/issues>.

 ## Installation